SSLMate/certspotter/man/certspotter.md

 -script *COMMAND*

-:   Command to execute when a matching certificate is found.
+:   Command to execute when a matching certificate is found or an error occurs.
 See
     certspotter-script(8) for information about the interface to scripts.

 -start_at_end